bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

   - Give cha? what else?

 ## TODO later:

-- more Clue notes on servers

-  - hints to vulnerabilities,
-  - partial passwords?

 - reward that scales password attempt speed?
 - reward that speeds up packet sniffing speed?